Licensing a House in Multiple Occupation

 - pay the correct fee

-If you seeing a 'Please wait...' message when viewing the application form, you need to read our guidance on how to open the application form.
+If you seeing a 'Please wait...' message when viewing the application form, it means you are opening the document in a browser, rather than in dedicated Adobe software.
+You can read our guidance on how to open the application form.

 When you make your application, you will need to provide a number of documents.

 - a current gas safety certificate